-- Discrete failure times manifest in a variety of fields. - Limitations in measurement proccess; nature of failure time (e.g., in cycles); quantum theory. - To reminisce about D. Basu: 'Everything is discrete!' - Right-censoring is prevalent in reliability and engineering applications, medical and public health situations, in economic settings, and in other areas. - Desirable to know the parametric family of distributions or hazards to which F or Λ belongs.
+- Discrete failure times manifest in a variety of fields. - Limitations in measurement process; nature of failure time (e.g., in cycles); quantum theory. - To reminisce about D. Basu: 'Everything is discrete!'

+- Right-censoring is prevalent in reliability and engineering applications, medical and public health situations, in economic settings, and in other areas. - Desirable to know the parametric family of distributions or hazards to which F or Λ belongs. - Such knowledge enables the use of more efficient inferential methods such as in estimating important parameters or performing group comparisons.